petersf13/ChartMorgulAssessment/README.md

 This is the main script.
 This file has the necessary functions and logic for calling Stripe's _customers_ endpoint and writing the results to a CSV.

 ### _fake_database.rb_
-This file contains a custom, very basic, database simulation which saves the last customer ID that was downloaded from Stripe.
+This file contains a custom, very basic, database simulation which will be used to save the last customer ID that was downloaded from Stripe.
 Initially, I though about using SQLite for this.
 Maybe I should have, but I thought it was interesting to do it like this, in this use case.

-## Tests
+## /tests
 We have two folders, _unit_ and _integration_ which, as the names indicate, will have, respectively, the unit and integration tests, plus the necessary mock in _mocks_ folder.